ethorne2/ethorne2/README.md

 - 👋 Hi, I’m @ethorne2
 - 👀 I’m interested in Web Development and Software Engineering
 - 🌱 I’m currently learning Computer Science at Oregon State University
-- 💞️ I’m looking to collaborate on specialty projects for non-profits
+- 💞️ I’m looking to collaborate on specialty projects regarding the outdoors and cats
+- 💻 I just participated in my first Hackathon in January 2022 & I think I might be hooked
 - 📫 How to reach me: thorneel@oregonstate.edu

 <!---